- Pulmonary arterial hypertension (PAH) is a rare but serious condition that causes the blood pressure in your pulmonary arteries to become too high.

 In addition to medications, your doctor may recommend oxygen treatments.
 They can help to increase the amount of oxygen taken in by your lungs when the blood flow to your lungs is restricted.
 In certain situations, your doctor may even recommend a lung transplant.

 Emergencies can happen to anyone.
 Being prepared is your first line of defense.
 Talk to your doctor about potential emergencies that may arise from your PAH.
 Ask what you should do if they occur.

 Don’t be afraid to call 911 or your local emergency number if your symptoms of PAH suddenly worsen.
 Get medical help immediately if you have any of the following symptoms:

 - shortness of breath that’s worse than usual

 - coughing up blood or mucus

 - chest pain

 - black or tarry stool

 - high fever

 PAH is a serious disease.
-The good news is that even though there is no cure, as long as you manage your symptoms properly, and make a few lifestyle adjustments, you can continue to do what you love and live a fulfilling life.
+There’s no known cure for the condition.
+But as long as you manage your symptoms properly, by making healthy lifestyle changes and following your doctor’s prescribed treatment plan, you can continue to lead a fulfilling life.